practicusai/docs/docs/tutorial/data-prep-intro.md

 ![](img/data-prep-intro/formula-1.png)

-- Leave the column name as suggested _ISODD_RAD_
+- Leave the column name as suggested: _ISODD_RAD_
 - Click ok to run the formula
 - You will see a new column named _ISODD_RAD_ added to the dataset
 - Click on _ISODD_RAD_ column to select and hit Ctrl (Cmd in macOS) + left arrow key to move the column to left.
-Keep doing until it is next to _RAD_ column
+Keep doing it until it is next to _RAD_ column

 ![](img/data-prep-intro/formula-2.png)